-There are three sites at Burley Hill, giving opportunity to collect carboniferous corals and brachiopods from a small cutting, scree slopes and hillside.
-There is plenty to be found here, and it makes a fantastic day out.
-It is within an area of Outstanding Natural Beauty
+There are three sites at Burley Hill, giving the opportunity to collect Carboniferous corals and brachiopods from a small cutting, scree slopes and the hillside.
+There is plenty to be found here and it makes for a fantastic day out.
+It is also within an Area of Outstanding Natural Beauty (AONB).

-♦ The fossil locality is on the hillside above the eastern edge of Burley Hill Quarry just off the public footpath.
+♦ The fossil localities are on the hillside above the eastern edge of Burley Hill Quarry, just off the public footpath.

 ♦ Ref: 53.12913°N, 3.19225°W

-FIND FREQUENCY: ♦♦♦ – Fossils are quite common from this location and the three sites give plenty of location for collecting here.
+FIND FREQUENCY: ♦♦♦ – Fossils are quite common at this location and the three sites provide plenty of opportunity for collecting.

-CHILDREN: ♦♦♦ – Site is suitable for children but keep a eye on them anywhere near the quarry workings (good fence by the site but lower down access can be gained via the public footpath).
+CHILDREN: ♦♦♦ – The sites are suitable for children, but keep an eye on them anywhere near the active quarry workings.

-ACCESS: ♦♦♦ – There is a walk to the sites within the location, but its not too far and access is good.
-This location can be difficult to locate, so we recommend maps or GPS.
-Recommended is the Miner Arms in Maeshafn village for light refreshments, real ales and food.
+ACCESS: ♦♦♦ – There is a walk to the sites, but they are not too far from parking and access is good.
+However, the location can be difficult to find, so maps or a GPS are recommended.
+The Miner Arms in Maeshafn is good for light refreshments, real ale and food.

-TYPE: – There are three sites within this location where you can find fossil.
-The first is a small cutting by the footpath, the second is a scattered scree slope and the third is the hillside above these.
+TYPE: – There are three sites within this location where you can find fossils.
+The first is a small cutting by the footpath, the second is a scree slope and the third is the hillside above these.

-Corals, brachiopods and crinoids can be found.
-Weathering of the limestone can reveal exceptional detail of corals in particular.
-Find frequency is high though quality of specimens is not so good.
+Corals, brachiopods and crinoids can all be found.
+The weathering of the limestone can reveal exceptional detail of the corals in particular.
+Find frequency is high, although the quality of the specimens is not so good.

-The carboniferous limestone has been quarried for many years for crushed rock aggregate.
-This formed under a warm shallow sea – circa 330MYA.
+The Carboniferous Limestone has been quarried for many years for crushed rock aggregate.
+This formed under a warm shallow sea, about 330mya.

-This site is generally safe, but please follow the countryside rules.
-Take litter home with you, and stick to the public footpaths.
-If using hammers, please ensure you wear goggles.
-Keep away from the quarry.
+This site is generally safe, but you must follow the countryside rules.
+Take litter home with you and stick to the public footpaths.
+If using hammers, ensure you wear goggles.
+Keep away from the active quarry.

 A map, a number of bags and newspaper in which to wrap your finds is all that is really needed at this location.
-A hammer may come in handy for breaking up larger blocks.
+A hammer and safety glasses may come in handy for breaking up larger blocks.